pinkeshdarji/project-LinkRygbee/README.md

 ##How to run:
-Make sure you have started
-1. Orientdb running at localhost:2480
+1. Start orientdb running at localhost:2480
-2. Elasticsearch running at localhost:9000
+2. Start elasticsearch running at localhost:9000
-3. Run Linkrygbee project which you have pasted earlier.
+3. Run Linkrygbee project which you have pasted earlier as usual.

 ##Dependency:
 For running this project we need 3 libraries to be installed.